Nahla-shaban-salem/write-a-data-science-blog-post/README.md

 # Project Motivation
 This project (Write a Data Science Blog Post) is part of Udacity Data Scientists Nanodegree Program.

-I used "listings.csv" data set from Seattle Airbnb Open Data , here's the link for it in kaggle :https://www.kaggle.com/airbnb/seattle.
+I used "listings.csv" data set from Seattle Airbnb Open Data .

 This project focuses on answering following questions: